 There has been a tremendous amount of new research concerning how our gut communicates with our minds and vice-versa.
-The new science that has resulted from that research suggests that our gut health has a much more far-reaching impact on our lives than we ever imagined.
+The science from that research suggests that our gut health has a much more far-reaching impact on our lives than we thought.

 Naturopathic doctors and holistic nutritionists have understood the benefits of detox diets for years.
 They’ve been using these cleansing “rituals” to clear patients’ bodies of excess weight and accumulated toxins for centuries.
 Similar to fasting diets, these detox diets limit what an individual can eat or drink for a period of a day or more, allowing the body to process out (or purge):

 - Excess waste